julianchurchill/text-adventure/README.md

 Backlog
 =======

-- [FEATURE] Allow the user to move north, south, east and west by tapping a quadrant of the screen.
-  - Change colour of direction labels background to contrast better with main text area.
-  - [TEST] Activity receives touch events, translates to available direction and calls presenter to do the movement

 - [FEATURE] Add ability to look at inventory
   - [TEST] Presenter tells view what actions are available in this room, default is 'Show inventory'
   - [TEST] View shows available room actions as a menu activated by tap centre of the screen